patchstack/documentation/src/content/docs/Getting Started/Installing Patchstack/installing-via-wordpress-repository.md

 sidebar:
   order: 7.2
 ---
-Let's set up the Patchstack plugin manually!
+Let's set up the Patchstack plugin through WordPress!
 First, log in to your WordPress.
 Navigate to "Plugins" from the admin menu and click "Add New" from the top.